-- HyperLink (<A href target>)
+HyperLink (<a href target>)

-- Organize the text in paragraphs (<div>, <span>,<p>, <br>, <center>)
+Organize the text in paragraphs (<div>, <span>,<p>, <br>, <center>)

 Supported css attributes

-- border-color, border-width, border-style
+border, border-color, border-width, border-style

-- text-align (center, left, right), text-indent, text-decoration (none, underline, line-through)
+text-align (center, left, right, justify), text-decoration (none, underline, line-through)

-- font-family, font-size, font-weight
+font-family, font-size, font-weight

 padding, padding-bottom, padding-top, padding-right, padding-left

 only a subset of HTML tags is supported, the HTML that is shown in the rendered report may differ from your